Unraveling the Quantum Mpemba Effect on Markovian Open Quantum Systems: Unravelings and Probability Dynamics for Davies Maps

 and the full Lindblad equation reads

-Using the procedure given by Moroder \textit{et al.}~\cite{moroder2024thermodynamics}, we obtained the states that exhibit the QME.
-However, $F_{\mathrm{neq}}$ does not capture the effect for these states at zero temperature, since the crossing of the curves depends on how the von Neumann entropy varies.
-On the other hand, the trace distance still shows that $\rho^{\prime}$ reaches the equilibrium state faster (see Fig.~\ref{Unravelings1}).
+Using the procedure given by Moroder \textit{et al.}~\cite{moroder2024thermodynamics} and outlined in Section \ref{section2}, we obtained the states that exhibit the QME.
+However, $F_{\mathrm{neq}}$ does not capture the effect of these states at zero temperature, since the crossing of the curves depends on how the von Neumann entropy varies.
+On the other hand, the trace distance ($d_{\mathrm{Tr}}(\xi,\rho_{ss})$ with $\xi = \rho \text{ , } \xi = \rho^{\prime} \text{ and } \rho_{ss} = \ket{0}\bra{0}$) still shows that $\rho^{\prime}$ reaches the equilibrium state faster (see Fig.~\ref{Unravelings1}).
 Thus, the trace distance allows us to study the system in its simplest form.
 To that end, we focus on the unravelings of the master equation for the two states.

 From the numerical results for single trajectories, we observe that after the first jump the states are both in the steady state (Fig.~\ref{subfig13}), which, for this example, is the ground state.
 For pure states, $\rho^{\prime}$ is always given by the excited state (the highest-energy eigenvector of this Hamiltonian).
-Assuming $\rho$ is the density matrix for a general pure state $\ket{\psi}(t) = \alpha(t)\ket{0} + \beta(t)\ket{1}$, the probabilities $P_1$ and $P_1^{\prime}$ for a jump operator to act upon the states in a time interval $\delta t$ are
+Assuming $\rho$ is the density matrix for a general pure state $\ket{\psi}(t) = \alpha(t)\ket{0} + \beta(t)\ket{1}$, the probabilities $P_1$ and $P_1^{\prime}$ for a jump operator to act on the states in a time interval $\delta t$ are as follows:

-Since $|\beta(t)|^2 \leq 1$, the probability of the first jump to happen for $\rho^{\prime}$ is always higher than for $\rho \neq \rho^{\prime}$.
-On the other hand, there is a probability $|\alpha(0)|^2$ for $\ket{\psi}$ to reach the ground state without a quantum jump.
+Since $|\beta(t)|^2 \leq 1$, the probability that the first jump will occur for $\rho^{\prime}$ is always higher than for $\rho \neq \rho^{\prime}$.
+On the other hand, there is a probability $|\alpha(0)|^2$ that $\ket{\psi}$ will reach the ground state without a quantum jump.
 Assuming this is the case, the evolution of the state amplitudes follows~\cite{molmer1993monte}:

 Thus, even if the quantum jump does not occur for $\ket{\psi}$, it will reach the ground state with an exponential rate $e^{-\mu t/2}$.
 This makes the survival probability, i.e., the probability that no jump occurs up to time $t$, behave as